AmanVerma0903/bookStore/README.md

 ## 🚀 Live Demo & Deployment

 **Experience BOOKLY Live!**

 * **Frontend (User Interface):** [https://book-store-mxyz.vercel.app/](https://book-store-mxyz.vercel.app/)
 * **Backend (API Endpoint):** [https://bookstore-zii3.onrender.com](https://bookstore-zii3.onrender.com)
+    * *Note: This is the base URL for the API.
+It is not designed to be browsed directly, but serves data to the frontend.
+Refer to the 'API Endpoints' section below for specific routes.*

 ---